idrinth-thalui/core/dialogue/places/IdrinthFollowerDialoguePlaceStrongholdIdle.md

 - Many humans think Orsimer are primitive.
 Well, humans didn't always live a safe life in great cities.
 - They seem harsh, but they keep their word.
 - They are my brethren by blood.
 Even if many Altmer do not want to hear that.
-- Why do you think they are called OrsiMER?
+- Why do you think they are called Orsimer?
 - Do not call them goblin-kin within earshot.
 It's a grave insult.
 - The Pariah Folk chose this name themselves.
 They are good at keeping grudges.
 - Most Orsimer you meet have never seen a real stronghold.